conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 ```

 Note that the bot infrastructure for `abi_migration_branches:` only does migrations; it will not
-automatically pick up new patch versions, which you have to do manually (e.g. by subscribing to
+automatically pick up new patch versions, which you have to do manually (e.g. it helps to subscribe
-notifications for new releases in the upstream repo).
+to notifications for new releases in the upstream repo).

 Eventually, you'll want to stop receiving bot PRs to a given branch (because the version has become
 too old); at that point, you simply remove the branch from `abi_migration_branches:`.
 Again, the